pliego02/NQ-Project-Plot/README.md

 # NQ-Project-Plot
 Public plot for NQ algorithm

-This plot get automatically generated and updated into this repository every time I run the updated excel on the NQ project (This is not done daily)
+This plot get automatically generated and updated into this repository every time I run the updated dataset on the NQ project (This is not done daily)